-'Of course, that's like you lilies and pearls and souls and pure water.
-Sintram used to be mine; but I took a fancy to this when I was ahem rather down on my luck one time, and it did me good, it was so cheerful and sort of spiritual in its meaning, you know.'
-Dan's for anything 'spiritual'; but she only nodded, saying: 'Some of the little songs are sweet and might be set to music.'
+'Of course, that's like you--lilies and pearls and souls and pure water.
+Sintram used to be mine; but I took a fancy to this when I was--ahem--rather down on my luck one time, and it did me good, it was so cheerful and sort of spiritual in its meaning, you know.'

+Bess opened her blue eyes in wonder at this fancy of Dan's for anything 'spiritual'; but she only nodded, saying: 'Some of the little songs are sweet and might be set to music.'